Wynn Resorts' new CEO Maddox has long been founder's right hand man

-HONG KONG (Reuters) - Matt Maddox, who has taken the helm at Wynn Resorts Ltd after founder Steve Wynn resigned in the wake of sexual misconduct allegations, is a veteran employee long seen as a natural successor to his former boss.
+HONG KONG, Feb 7 (Reuters) - Matt Maddox, who has taken the helm at Wynn Resorts Ltd after founder Steve Wynn resigned in the wake of sexual misconduct allegations, is a veteran employee long seen as a natural successor to his former boss.

 Maddox, who is in his early 40s, has been with the company since it was founded 16 years ago and was named president in 2013.
 He has acted as Wynn’s right hand man in recent years, taking an increasingly active role in investor conference calls and discussions over business operations.